katfionn/AIveo3/Readme.md

 Start the site, see if it works.
 My package has few test and demo history file, if their shows up, then try to generate a video.
 After you generate a video, you should know this project runs successful.
 Then you can goto next step, otherwise...copy the oder id(they looks like this `0d084f96-3540-49e6-820c-ec9a56b804c6`) and check the log in the backend's dir `/log`, you will finout what happends.

 ## Nineth
 Kill the command line process we build in the step "Fifth".
-Alternate the system service in the `system service` folder, you need to change these to your real configs: `WorkingDirectory`, `ExecStart`
+Alternate the system service in the `system service` folder, you need to change these to your real configs: `WorkingDirectory`, `ExecStart`.
+Then put the file to this directory `/etc/systemd/system/` (my system is Debian, so it goes here, u may need to google your own OS about it).

 ## Tenth
 Run commands below one by one: